nikitavoloboev/data/focusing/rules.md

 ## Relationships

 - Meet new people.
-Go to seminars, talks, conferences.. even if you won't understand much of it.
+Go to seminars, talks, conferences.
 Big chance you'll find something interesting or meet someone.
 - Respect my time.
-If going on dates, make it worthwhile or not go at all.
+If going on dates or meeting people, make it worthwhile or not go at all.

 ## Vim